abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 something else, not content with what it has or what it’s experiencing.
 The problem with the human condition is this constant seeking and, of course, not really finding.
-So we need to learn how to be someone who has enough, and to be someone who enjoys that “enough-ness.”
+So we need to learn how to be someone who has enough and to be someone who enjoys that “enough-ness.”

 # The Mood Is Not Who You Are